Grow your LinkedIn Company Page Followers

 • Profile picture: A profile picture is an important visual element that helps people identify your company.
 You could use a logo, a brand image, or a professional headshot of a team member.

-• Cover photo: The cover photo is a large banner image that appears at the top of your Company Page.
+• Cover photo: The cover photo is a large banner at the top of your Company Page.
 You could use this space to showcase your products, services, or company culture.

 • Product or service images: If you offer products or services, consider adding images that showcase these offerings.
 This could include product shots, service photos, or images of your team in action.